liquity/dev/README.md

 ### Borrower (Trove) Operations - `BorrowerOperations.sol`

 `openTrove(uint _maxFee, uint _LUSDAmount, address _upperHint, address _lowerHint)`: payable function that creates a Trove for the caller with the requested debt, and the ether received as collateral.
-Successful execution is conditional mainly on the resulting collateral ratio which must exceed the minimum (110% in Normal Mode).
+Successful execution is conditional mainly on the resulting collateralization ratio which must exceed the minimum (110% in Normal Mode).
 In addition to the requested debt, extra debt is issued to pay the issuance fee, and cover the gas compensation.

 `addColl(address _upperHint, address _lowerHint))`: payable function that adds the received Ether to the caller's active Trove.

 `withdrawColl(uint _amount, address _upperHint, address _lowerHint)`: withdraws `_amount` of collateral from the caller’s Trove.
-Executes only if the user has an active Trove, the system is in Normal Mode, and the withdrawal would not pull the user’s Trove below the minimum collateral ratio.
+Executes only if the user has an active Trove, the system is in Normal Mode, and the withdrawal would not pull the user’s Trove below the minimum collateralization ratio.

 `withdrawLUSD(uint _maxFee, uint _amount, address _upperHint, address _lowerHint)`: issues `_amount` of LUSD from the caller’s Trove to the caller.
-Executes only if the resultant collateral ratio would remain above the minimum, and the system would remain in Normal Mode after the withdrawal.
+Executes only if the resultant collateralization ratio would remain above the minimum, and the system would remain in Normal Mode after the withdrawal.

 `repayLUSD(uint _amount, address _upperHint, address _lowerHint)`: repay `_amount` of LUSD to the caller’s Trove, subject to leaving 10 debt in the Trove (which corresponds to the 10 LUSD gas compensation).